grifocx/resource-it/replit.md

 **Framework**: React 18 with TypeScript, using Vite as the build tool and development server.

-**Routing**: Wouter for lightweight client-side routing, supporting pages for Dashboard, Teams, Team Members, Work Items, Priorities, and Availability management.
+**Routing**: Wouter for lightweight client-side routing, supporting pages for Dashboard, Teams, Team Members, Work Items, Capacity Planning, and Availability management.

 **UI Component Library**: Shadcn/ui (New York style) with Radix UI primitives.
 The application uses a comprehensive set of pre-built components including dialogs, forms, cards, dropdowns, and data tables.
 Components are organized in `client/src/components/ui/`.